Declare your Exempt Incomes

 2. Add your total exempt incomesAdd your total exempt incomes

-If you still have any further queries, you can raise a ticket to get in touch with us.
+Raise a ticket to get in touch with us

 • Related Articles

-• Claim expenses for other incomes
+• Claim Expenses for Other Incomes

 You can claim certain expenses against Other Incomes in your tax return, including: Interest on loans: If you've taken a loan to earn income from investments like bonds or fixed deposits, the interest paid on that loan can be deducted.
 Commission or ...